Ishang22/EXPRESS_BASE_PROJECT/README.md

  npm start to start the project  (SIMPLY STARTS THE DEV SERVER)

- NODE_ENV=live npm start  to start the live server
+ NODE_ENV=live npm start  to start the live server.

  NODE_ENV=test npm start  to start the live server